Cafe Zest Cavendish House

 We visit Cafe Zest, Cavendish House, perhaps so you don’t have to.

-The Longer Read Cavendish House, the large department store on the Promenade in Cheltenham, is something of a Cheltenham institution.
-The atmos here is postmodern Grace Brothers.
+The Longer Read Cavendish House houses Cafe Zest.
+Cavendish House is the large department store on the Promenade in Cheltenham.
+It was/is something of a Cheltenham institution, although morale is down since John Lewis opened.
+The atmos here is postmodern Grace Brothers with a hint of Sports Direct.
 The cafe is called Cafe Zest, heavily trailed with posters inside and outside the store.

 The Cafe is on the first floor (Women’s Fashion/Haberdashery… going up!).
 The seats at Cafe Zest looks over Windsmoor, Jacques Vert and Eastex stock.
 In keeping, the clientele on our visit was on the senior side.
 Perhaps with the wisdom of age, very few people ordered anything to eat with their tea or coffee.
 Cafe Zest is 90% cafe and 10% staff canteen.
 Miss Brahms from Fashions sits next to a couple of shoppers from Birmingham.

 When thinking of dining in a smarter department store, you might have mental images of the experience at Selfridges or Fortnums.
 OK London is London – but hey ‘Regency’ Cheltenham has a bit of style too, right?
 Unfortunately we were disappointed.

 On our visit at 11am, the cakes sit pre-sliced, ready for the afternoon shift.
 They’re alongside the shelf that you slide your tray along, school lunch style.
 There are sandwiches in bags.
 And there are signs everywhere.
 Jackets!
 Soup!!
 Hot Sandwiches!
 6 Item Breakfast!!!!